 - Next, the filling is placed in the cavity.

-- A blue light is often used to give faster setting of the filling.
+- Blue light is often used to give the faster setting of the filling.

 - The filling procedure takes a bit longer than for glass ionomer.